-(xx) The Company was not having net worth of rupees five hundred crore or more, or turnover of rupees one thousand crore or more or a net profit of rupees five crore or more during the immediately preceding financial year and hence, provisions of Section 135 of the Act are not applicable to the Company during the year.
-Accordingly, reporting under clause 3(xx) of the Order is not applicable for the year.
+(xx) The Company was not having net worth of rupees five hundred crores or more, or turnover of rupees one thousand crores of more or a net profit of rupees five crore of more during the immediately preceding financial year and hence, provisions of Section 135 are not applicable to the Company during the year.
+Accordingly, reporting under clause (xx) of the Order is not applicable for the year.

-For Deloitte Haskins & SellsChartered Accountants (Firm's Registration No. 008072S)
+For Deloitte Haskins and Sells Chartered Accountants (Firm's Registration No. 008072S)